valencia21/valencia21.github.io/_posts/2022-06-08-predictive-models-in-Tensorflow-and-blending copy.markdown

 ## The Problem with Deductive Falsification

-Many people believe that the way to do science, the proper objective of statistical inference, is to test null hypotheses.
+Many people believe that the best way to do science, the proper objective of statistical inference, is to test null hypotheses.
 This way of thinking was popularized by Karl Popper, who argued that we can better deepen our understanding of the world by developing hypotheses that are falsifiable.
 However, deductive falsification is impossible in the vast majority of contexts.

-In Statistical Rethinking, the authors argue that many hypotheses correspond to the same process model.
-A process model explains an approximate mechanism by which a hypothesis is true.
-A traditional approach is then to use a statistical model to validate the process model.
-However, a single statistical model can validate process models that correspond to different hypotheses.
+The problem lies here: Many process models, explanations as to why a hypothesis is true, correspond to the same hypothesis.
+A traditional approach is then to use a statistical model to validate the explanation.
+But a single statistical model can validate explanations that correspond to different hypotheses.

 An example follows.
 Since the 1960s, evolutionary biologists have been interested in the idea that evolutionary changes in gene frequency are not caused by natural selection, but by mutation and drift.
 This leads to the two hypotheses in the diagram below.